Nirvan-Mishra-09/Nirvan-Mishra/README.md

 - Applied three key optimization techniques: CMOS gate sizing, alternative logic structures, and complex CMOS gates.
 - Achieved reductions in worst-case delay (73%) and power consumption (70%) through optimized design, resulting in a decrease from 0.38 ns to 0.1 ns in delay and from 0.07 mW to 0.02 mW in power consumption.

-### 8x3 Bit Priority Encoder
-**March 2021**
-- **Tools:** Verilog, Xilinx Vivado, Digital Design
-- Formulated the encoder logic at the register-transfer level (RTL) using Verilog HDL, reducing development time by 30%.
-- Employed the priority encoder’s logic at behavioral, structural, and gate levels, and wrote a comprehensive test bench.

 ### Robotics Projects
 #### Autonomous Navigation in Indoor Environment using Reinforcement Learning